 This policy outlines the responsibilities of employees when accessing social media either personally or using it for College purposes.
 It aims to manage organisational risks when social media is used for both business and personal use, and to ensure that its use is acceptable to avoid bringing the College into disrepute.
-This guidance supports the College policy named Use and Monitoring of Email and Internet.
+This guidance supports the College policy named Email and Internet.